We take a look at five awesome 4WD tracks within three hours of Brisbane for sure-fire offroad fun.

-There are plenty of options within three hours’ drive of Brisbane.
-You could almost make Fraser Island but that’s not on this list.
-Even so, you can drive for 20 minutes from this CBD and get onto the car ferry to Moreton Island.
+Brisbane might just be the best place to live if your passion is hitting up the offroad tracks in your 4WD.
+There are plenty of options within a three-hour drive of Queensland’s capital.
+You could almost make K’gari (Fraser Island), but that’s not on this list.
+However, you can drive for 20 minutes from Brisbane CBD and get onto the car ferry to hit up the 4WD tracks on Moreton Island.

-It doesn’t matter if you are avoiding the beach… Cooloola offers a whole heap more than just the great beach driving and fabulous fishing.
+Sick of beach driving?
+Cooloola offers a whole heap more than just great beach driving and fabulous fishing.
 Looking for some steep, dark forest tracks?
 Then Amamoor might just be the place for you!

-Yep, 20 minutes from the CBD and you are taking the 4WD for a cruise on the Micat Ferry across Moreton Bay to paradise.
+Yep, 20 minutes from the Brisbane CBD and you’re taking the 4WD for a cruise on the Micat Ferry across Moreton Bay to sandy track paradise.
 Sure, the ferry costs a bit but you save that on petrol and enjoy the journey.
 There may even be whales to spot in winter.

 Drive straight off the ferry onto the western beaches.
 This is the calm side of the island, providing shelter from the onshore winds common on the surfside.
 There are a number of campsites along the western side, with one being close to the small settlement of Bulwer (which is the place to re-supply at the small shop).